olimorris/onedarkpro.nvim/README.md

 }
 ```
 #### Specifying new colors
-You can also specify new colors which will be merged into the theme's color palette:
+You can specify new colors which will be merged into the theme's color palette:
 ```lua
 colors = {
   my_new_red = '#f44336'